Solve Complex Transaction Issues in Double-Entry Accounting

 4. Failing to Reconcile Accounts

-Accounts that aren't adjusted can hide mistakes like double entries or bank fees that weren't recorded.
+Accounts that aren’t adjusted can hide mistakes like double entries or bank fees that weren’t recorded.
+Making timely adjustments is crucial to correct errors and ensure compliance with financial reporting standards.

 Tip: Set up weekly or monthly reconciliations to ensure your books and bank records match.